 I’ve also successfully trained at the very highest level in AKC obedience: Utility.
 It is at the Utility level that dogs do very advanced work.
 They sniff scented articles out of a pile.
-These dogs do directed retrieves and directed jumping.
-They do obedience work from a distance (with dog on one side of a ring and handler on the other).
-Jack and I began training for Utility (UD title).
-He received his first utility leg at his second weekend of shows.
-Jack’s score for that run was a 195 (out of a possible 200) and earned him a first place.
-Unfortunately, I wasn’t able to complete Jack’s utility tile.
+These dogs do directed retrieves, directed jumping as well as sits, downs, and recalls with signals alone while on the opposite side of the ring from the handler.
+Jack and I earned his (and my) first utility leg with a high score of 195 in 2016.
 We placed him in another home two weeks after he received that first leg.
 See Jack’s page to see a couple of videos of him and me competing at an obedience trial.